• 4,000 firms

 Shorter lease term

-Operating lease allows businesses to acquire assets for specific projects, short-term needs, or situations where asset turnover is frequent.
-This feature appeals to businesses engaged in seasonal operations or those with dynamic operational demands.
+An operating lease lets businesses get assets for set projects, short-term needs, or frequent turnover.
+So it appeals to firms in seasonal operations or those with shifting demands.

 Pros and cons of operating lease